 A group of young students pooled $2,000 to start a restaurant in an old luncheonette called Pax, not far from the University of Kentucky.
 Among them were Lucia Gattone, Sue Hosey, Anita Courtney, Leslie Bowers, Barry Bleach, Artie Howard and BJ Finnell.
-They were a creative, hard working group.
-Their delicious, healthy food and warm, comfortable atmosphere quickly made Alfalfa a community hub.
+As a creative and hard working group, they served delicious and nutritious food in a warm, comfortable atmosphere, which quickly made Alfalfa a community hub.

 In 1974, Marina Ubaldi bought Alfalfa, along with chimney sweep, Jeff Gitlin.
 Marina was a gifted cook-- way ahead of her time.
 Alfalfa was the first restaurant in Lexington to serve brunch and it featured Cajun and Creole style food way before most of us ever heard of blackened redfish.

-Professors ate lunch there every afternoon.
+Some professors ate lunch at 551 S. Limestone every afternoon.
 Others ate dinner there every night.
-People proposed marriage, famous people came for dinner, local musicians played their first shows and poets read for the first time at Alfalfa.
+Marriage proposals were made, local musicians played their first shows and poets read for the first time at Alfalfa.

 Stories about the early years abound.
 On opening day, still short of chairs, Alfalfa promised a free meal to anyone who brought a chair.
 Bringing in a set of salt and pepper shakers earned a dessert.
 For a short time, one of the Top 10 Most Wanted, according to an FBI wanted list, worked as a cook, unbeknownst to everyone.